thisisevilevil/evilevil365/_drafts/2024-05-XX-ProActiveRemediations-BackToBasics.md

 ## Reference Remediations

 You can always check my github for inspiration regarding remediations.
-You can find them [here](https://github.com/thisisevilevil/IntunePublic)
+You can find them [here](https://github.com/thisisevilevil/IntunePublic) - Some of them is pretty derpy and was created a long time ago, but I hope you find them useful to inspire you to get started to creating your own. :)